sourcegraph/about/blogposts/2020/3.18/announcing-sourcegraph-3.18.md

 published: true
 ---

 We’re improving Sourcegraph universal code search continuously, to help you solve the Big Code problems you face, all day every day.
-Here's how we're doing it.
+Here's what's new in Sourcegraph 3.18:

 -   [Indexed non-master branches](https://about.sourcegraph.com/blog/indexed-non-master-branches)